Is Sports Betting Legal in Montana?

 Legal Sportsbooks in Montana

-Sports betting has been legal in Montana since 2019, but access is extremely limited.
-The state only offers betting through a single government-run operator (Sports Bet Montana), and even mobile bets must be placed within licensed retail locations.
-That means thereโs no true statewide mobile betting experience.
-Because of these restrictions, the sportsbooks we recommend โ licensed offshore โ remain the most accessible and feature-rich way to bet online in Montana.
+Sports betting has been legal in Montana since 2019, with the first wagers placed in March 2020.
+All betting is run through the state-operated Sports Bet Montana under the Montana Lottery.
+While the app allows you to register, deposit, and prepare bets, all wagers must be placed inside licensed retail locations, meaning there is still no true statewide mobile betting experience.
+Because of these restrictions, the sportsbooks we recommend — licensed offshore — remain the most accessible and feature-rich way to bet online in Montana.

 Montana Quick Facts

-Hereโs a quick overview of everything you need to know about sports betting in Montana.
+Here’s a quick overview of everything you need to know about sports betting in Montana.
 Legal since 2019, the state runs a single-operator system through the Montana Lottery.
-While mobile betting is technically available, itโs restricted to licensed retail locations โ meaning you still have to be on-site to place a wager.
+While mobile betting is isn’t available, it’s restricted to licensed retail locations, meaning you still have to be on-site to place a wager.
 From legal limitations to mobile access, this summary covers the essentials for Montana sports bettors.

 Why Montana Bettors Are Choosing Offshore Sportsbooks